 HELIKITES FOR SCIENCE

-Heikites are used by university departments, atmospheric sciences programs and commercial science organisations.
+Helikites are used by university departments, atmospheric sciences programs, and commercial science organisations.
 They have opened up entirely new fields of research and gathered data never before collected, thereby expanding human knowledge.

 Atmospheric Weather and Climate Change Monitoring

-Helikites allow all scientists to easily observe and monitor the atmosphere up to cloud level from land or sea.
-This makes possible numerous measurements previously impossible to gather, thus improving knowledge of atmosphere, weather and climate change.
+Helikites allow scientists to easily observe and monitor the atmosphere up to cloud level from land or sea.
+This makes it possible to gather numerous measurements which were previously unattainable, thus improving our knowledge of atmosphere, weather, and climate change.